mariananeves/clef19ehealth-task1/README.md

 8630	XIII|M00-M25|M05-M14
 ```

-Each line should start with the document id, followed by a TAB (if any prediciton is available for the document), and followed by the ICD-10 codes separated by the pipe symbol (|).
+Each line should start with the document id.
+If any prediction is available for the document, the document id should be followed by a TAB and then by the ICD-10 codes separated by the pipe symbol (|).
+All documents from the development set should be included in the file, including the ones without any prediction.
+The order of the documents and the codes is not relevant.

-The output file (<out_file>) includes a record of all true positives, false positives and false negative, as well as the scores (precision, recall, f-score).